 I am an educator, scholar, writer, and activist living in Southern California.
-I teach in the Social & Cultural Analysis of Education (SCAE) graduate program at CSULB, and am a PhD candidate in urban planning at UCLA.
+I teach in the Social & Cultural Analysis of Education (SCAE) graduate program at CSULB.
 I am the 2014 recipient of the Advancement of Women Award given by the President’s Commission on the Status of Women at California State University Long Beach.

-In my freelance writing I provide critical analysis on topics concerning feminism, gender, politics, cities, sexual assault prevention, street harassment, education, and social media.
+In my freelance writing and pubic speaking I provide critical analysis on topics concerning power, politics, justice, feminism, sexual assault prevention, street harassment, education, activism, and social media.

-My academic work focuses on women, safety, and cities.
-I explore how people use social media to digitally document their experiences in public space, and look to how community planners and organizers can use this information to 1) better understand complex urban problems, and 2) build connections between on-line activism and on-the-ground action agendas.
+My academic research is on gender and cities, focusing on how social media is used to document and share experiences in public space, examining connections between on-line and on-the-ground social movement activity, and exploring how community planners and organizers can use this information to understand and address complex urban problems.

 Follow me on twitter @bellhookedme.